-- Any federal legislation in the area of cybersecurity must recognize the existing mandates set forth in current federal and state laws, regulations, and guidance relating to securing data, including the Gramm-Leach-Bliley Act, that require community banks to protect customer data and maintain a consumer notification plan in the event of a data breach.
+- Any federal legislation in the area of cybersecurity must recognize the existing mandates set forth in current federal and state laws, regulations, and guidance relating to securing data, including the Gramm-Leach-Bliley Act, which requires community banks to protect customer data and maintain a consumer notification plan in the event of a data breach.

-- It is important that regulators recognize community banks’ reliance on third parties and work to ensure community banks are adequately protected by broadening the supervision of technology service providers to include more core, IT service providers.
+- Regulators must recognize community banks’ reliance on third parties and work to ensure community banks are adequately protected by broadening the supervision of technology service providers to include more core, IT service providers.
 Regulators also must ensure that employees and subcontractors of technology service providers comply with nondisclosure and confidentiality requirements similar to existing regulatory requirements for banks.

 Threat Information Sharing is Critical.
-ICBA supports the sharing of advanced threat and attack data between federal agencies and the appropriate financial sector participants, including community banks.
-Community banks rely on this critical information to help them manage their cyber threats and protect their systems.
-ICBA supports community banks’ involvement with services such as the Financial Services Information Sharing and Analysis Center (FS-ISAC).
-The FS-ISAC is a non-profit, information-sharing forum established by financial services industry participants to facilitate the public and private sectors’ sharing of physical and cybersecurity threat and vulnerability information.
+The sharing of advanced threat and attack data between federal agencies and the appropriate financial sector participants, helps community banks manage cyber threats and protect critical systems.
+ICBA supports community banks’ involvement with services such as the Financial Services Information Sharing and Analysis Center (FS-ISAC), a non-profit, information-sharing forum established by financial services industry participants to facilitate the public and private sectors’ sharing of physical and cybersecurity threat and vulnerability information.
 ICBA also supports FS-ISAC efforts to take complex threat information across communities, people and devices and analyze, prioritize, and route it to users in real-time as long as those efforts incorporate community banks and such advancements are cost effective to community banks.

 Regulators Should Recognize Third Party Risk.
-Community banks significantly rely on third parties to support their systems and business activities.
+Community banks significantly rely on third party service providers to support their systems and business activities.
 While community banks are diligent in their management of third parties, mitigating sophisticated cyber threats to these third parties, especially when they have connections to other institutions and servicers, can be challenging.
-Regulators must be aware of the significant interconnectivity of these third parties and must collaborate with them to mitigate this risk.
-This can be done by agencies evaluating the concentration risks of service providers to financial institutions, and broadening supervision of technology service providers to include more core, IT service providers.
+Regulators must be aware of the significant interconnectivity of these third parties and collaborate with them to mitigate this risk.
+The agencies should evaluate the concentration risks of service providers to financial institutions, and broaden supervision of technology service providers to include more core, IT service providers.
 Employees of third party service providers have access to confidential bank information, including cyber vulnerabilities, that could be used to compromise a community bank’s system.
 Regulators must ensure that these service providers implement nondisclosure and confidentiality requirements similar to existing regulatory requirements for banks.